Super simple ginger carrot bisque with tahini cream. Easy to prepare, 10 ingredients, and ready in 30 minutes.

 I’ve been making meals and bits from cookbooks whenever I have the chance lately.
-It’s a very chill (and also necessary) break from my own cookbook stuff.
+It’s a very chill break from my own cookbook stuff.
 Lots of Ina classics in the mix, but since Fall is the season of the cookbook release, there’s been good stuff from plenty of other new works.
-I generally cook by feel/whatever’s around/whatever urgency is grabbing at me, so the straightforward process of opening a book, measuring, and connecting the dots has been grounding.
+I generally cook by feel, so the straightforward process of opening a book, measuring, and getting to it has been so relaxing!

 Happy days and big hugs to you all. xo